leefreemanxyz/blog-jekyll/_posts/2020-06-01-getting-caught-out-by-idempotency.md

 <!--more-->

-If you're familiar with React state (whether it be in classes or using hooks), then you should be aware of the following pattern for setting state:
+If you're familiar with React state (whether it be in classes or using hooks), then you might be aware of the following pattern for setting state:

 ```jsx
 const App = () => {